-An independent evaluation of the Thrive programme noted that, ‘Thrive is highly effective in engaging with young people … in particular those young people who are considered “hard-to-reach” … Thrive delivers a lot at low cost whereas other agencies cost significantly more but deliver very little.’
-(A Review of Innovista’s Thrive Programme, Dr David Mundy, 2014)
+An independent evaluation of the Thrive Teams programme noted that, ‘Thrive Teams is highly effective in engaging with young people … in particular those young people who are considered “hard-to-reach” … Thrive Teams delivers a lot at low cost whereas other agencies cost significantly more but deliver very little.’
+(A Review of Innovista’s Thrive Teams Programme, Dr David Mundy, 2014)

 We love interacting with large numbers of young people.
 And we’ve also seen the biggest changes in those young people we’ve been able to build one to one relationships with.